 If you are unsure, seek help from the professionals to take care of all the legal matters properly.
 After that, depending on the size of your business, you may need to consult an accountant for tax and accounting matters.

 It could be hard to get your first client if you don’t know where to find your freelancing opportunities.
 You need to think about where you can get your freelancing projects based on your business nature.

-If you are unsure, I have few ideas for you:
+If you are unsure, I have a few ideas for your freelancing career:

 - You can look for the right connections from local by joining as many networking and meetup events nearby where you lived and proactively network with other participants.
 Once found, be prepared to take up any opportunities and go for it (even you are not fully equipped with the skills necessary yet).

-- You may discover project opportunities from freelancing platforms with large user base like Upwork and Freelancer.com.
+- You may discover project opportunities from freelancing platforms with large user bases like Upwork and Freelancer.com.

 4. Marketing Materials & Platforms

 To increase the conversion rate, you need to have excellent marketing material to promote you and your business.
 From graphical designs to text contents, make sure they are convincing enough to bring you a client.
 To catch your potential client’s attention, you need a superb pitch.
 That’s one of the elements that differentiate you from the other freelancers.

 Here are some tips for crafting your pitch:

 - Research and understand your potential client’s needs thoroughly.